Inclusion & Diversity

 Inclusion & Diversity Networks

-TMK has requested to be a signatory firm of the Women in Finance Charter.
-The Charter reflects the Government’s aspiration to see gender balance at all levels across financial services firms.
+TMK is also proud to be a signatory firm of the Women in Finance Charter and has been recognised as a ‘Raising the Bar’ company for exceeding and increasing our original gender representation targets.
+The Charter reflects the UK Government’s aspiration to see gender balance at all levels across financial services firms.
 For more information on our goals visit Women in Finance section.

 CFO and Executive Sponsor for Gender Network